roitberg-group/torchani_sandbox/docs/src/migrating-to-3.rst

 changed since it allows models to output more than a single scalar value, which is necessary e.g. for models that output charges.
-Additionally, the new version is simpler and allows for outputting forces and hessians without any familiarity with torch (no need to do anything with the ``requires_grad`` flag of tensors).
-Calling a model directly is still possible, but *is strongly discouraged*.
+Additionally, the new version is simpler and allows for outputting forces and hessians without any familiarity with torch (no need to do anything with `torch.Tensor.requires_grad`).
+Calling a model directly is still possible, but *discouraged*.

 To output other quantities of interest use: